roeszler/toptails/README.md

 ![Bet Type Area](assets/images/docs/betTypeActive.webp)

 * This follows an 'on mouse click' user interaction.
-* The user action enlarges the button, changes the color of the text and background and internal icon from two coin stacks to a double check symbol, subtley rewarding the user for their interaction.
+* The user action enlarges the button, changes the color of the text and background and internal icon from two coin stacks to a double check symbol, subtly rewarding the user for their interaction.
 * The state remains active until the user either clicks on another bet choice button or the overall game is ended / won.
   * This remain active state has been coded to allow improved user interaction and automation, promoting game flow when repeating the spin function.
 * An active status also `enables` the spin button to change from a disabled state to a 'clickable' enabled state, promoting the game to continue.